 Each turn your cabinet has decisions for you to make.
 Your decisions typically alter your Regime Profile in some way.

 A Regime Profile represents the regime’s Politics, Society, Psychology value groups.
 Each group consists of three ideologies that counter each other.
 For example, Democracy, Autocracy, and Meritocracy represent the regime’s political stance.

-Raising the value of one will suppress the value of another.
-For example, Democracy will suppress Autocracy value.
+Raising the value of one suppresses the value of another.
+For example, Democracy will suppress the Autocracy value.
 Autocracy suppresses Meritocracy.
 Meritocracy suppresses Democracy.
 (Look for the gray arrows in the figure above.)